qeesung/gitaly/doc/beginners_guide.md

 It is possible to write end-to-end RSpec tests that run against a full Gitaly server.
-This is more or less equivalent to the service-level tests we write in Go.
+This is more or less equivalent to the service-level tests we write in Golang.
 You can also write unit tests for Ruby code in RSpec.

-Because the RSpec tests use a full Gitaly server you must re-compile Gitaly every time you change the Go code.
+Because the RSpec tests use a full Gitaly server you must re-compile Gitaly every time you change the Golang code.
 Run `make` to recompile.

 Then, you can run RSpec tests in the `ruby` subdirectory.